dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

  * Test by "spamming" the button with lots of short presses.
 The song should start on the first press and continue without interruption or repeated plays.
 The printouts of times should continue while the song is played.
  * The song should not be played in the eventhandler-function but started in a separate loop (or thread).
  * Ask the group members individually two questions each of the above questions.
+ * If the playing of tune is in a separate method, make extra credit note.
+ * If lights blink in tune with music, make extra credit note.